DS-6030 Homework Module 6

 (2.3) Report the RMSE and \(R^2\) of the model on the training and test set and compare with the result from (1.6) (1 point - discussion)

 (2.4) Use the plot function with the fitted model (use extract_fit_engine to get the actual mgcv model for plotting; set scale=0 to get individual \(y\)-scales).
-Describe your observations.
+Describe your observations: which terms look approximately linear vs. clearly non-linear, and how wide are the confidence bands relative to the partial effect?
 (1 point - coding/discussion)

 (2.5) Use the summary function to get information about the model.
 Based on the reported significance levels, could you simplify the model further?
 (1 point - coding/discussion)